calligraphist/E-Commerce-BackEnd-Story/README.md

 This e-commerce Backend story is an application that is developed by using starter code and uses the command line interface (CLI) and object-relational mapping for various methods of data manipulation, storage, and retrieval when using HTTP methods with a RESTUL API.

 ## Screenshot
-Following is the screenshot of my test README:
+Following is the screenshot of my application:
 ![this fullfill all the requirements](./.png)
 ![this fullfill all the requirements](./.png)